hartl3y94/hartl3y94/README.md

 -
 - 😄 Pronouns: Any with Respect.
 -
-- ⚡ Fun fact: Would ❤ to do this again at a chance.
+- ⚡ Fun fact: Would ❤ to do this again at 2nd chance.

                   🚀